tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/index.rst

    rtu-compromise
    protection-relay-manipulation

-The catch is that legitimate maintenance produces exactly the same logs, settings diffs and connection records.
 What is left as the standing exposure is time: the interval between baseline checks is the window in which a two-sided change sits undetected, and the shorter that interval, the smaller the gap an attacker has to hide in.